jeog/TOSDataBridge/README_JAVA.md

 ##### Get (Contiguous) Data-Points from a Stream

-Methods with a plural type in the name(e.g getStreamSnapshotLongs) return an array.
+Methods with a plural type in the name(e.g getStreamSnapshotLongs) return a List(ArrayList).

 'StreamSnapshot' calls return an array of data between 'beg' and 'end', with a number of overloads.

 'StreamSnapshotFromMarker' calls provide client code a guarantee that it won't miss data between calls, assuming the 'marker' doesn't hit the back of the stream, becoming 'dirty'.
 (See python and C/C++ docs for a complete explanation.)

-    import io.github.jeog.tosdatabridge.DataBlock.DateTimePair;

     try{
         switch( TOSDataBridge.getTopicType(Topic.LAST) ){